jaidevprabhu/telecom_customers/README.md

 ## Columns to drop

-  We are  we will exclude these from the clustering analysis.
+  We will exclude these features from the clustering analysis.

   - '**Customer ID**' (irrelevant to consideration here)
   - '**Referred a Friend**' : already captured in 'Number of referrals'